Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 When Was Jesus Born?

 No one can pinpoint the exact date of Jesus' birth.
 Since the Bible gives no specific date, there has been a debate about the date over the years.
-There are theories why Jesus' birth is celebrated on December 25th every year, and no other date.
+There are theories why Jesus' birth is celebrated on December 25th every year.

 Where Was Jesus Born?